 Disclaimer: The information in all Jet Worldwide online content, including this post, is for general information only.

-Import duty is a tax that is levied on imported goods when they enter a country.
-The amount of import duty that is charged depends on a number of factors, including the value of the goods, the classification of the goods under the tariff schedule of the importing country, and the applicable tax rate.
+Import duty is a tax on goods when they enter a country.
+The amount of import duty assessment depends on a number of factors, including the value of the goods, the classification of the goods under the tariff schedule of the importing country, and the applicable tax rate.

-In this Guide to how duty in calculated, we review:
+In this Guide to how duty and method of calculation:

-• How to get a lower rate than most favoured nation duty rate
+• How to get a lower rate than most favour nation duty rate

 • Low value duty free threshold (de minimus value)